thosgood/this-weeks-finds/markdown/101-151/week136.md

 Pedicchio's course covered various generalizations of Lawvere's wonderful concept of an algebraic theory.
-Recall from ["Week 53"](#week53) that we can think of a category C with extra properties or structure as a kind of "theory", and functors F: C → Set preserving this structure as "models" of the theory.
+Recall from ["Week 53"](#week53) that we can think of a category C with extra properties or structure as a kind of "theory", and functors F: C\to Set preserving this structure as "models" of the theory.
 For example, a "finite products theory" C is just a category with finite products.
-In this case, a model is a functor F: C → Set preserving finite products, and a morphism of models is a natural transformation between such functors.
+In this case, a model is a functor F: C\to Set preserving finite products, and a morphism of models is a natural transformation between such functors.
 This gives us a category Mod(C) of models of C.